 Many social media users have signed up for social media groups/forums they are interested in.
 When consumers see promotions, discounts, and deals on social media, it influences their buying behavior.

 64% of online consumers wait to buy things until they go for sale,

 Social media is an inexpensive platform that gives brands instant reach to billions of active social media users.
 Brands should ensure that the target audience sees your products, likes them, and shares them on social media, which helps to influence consumer behavior.

 4. Social Media Influencers

-Consumers are more likely to buy when they get recommendations from a person they trust.
+Consumers are more likely to buy when they get recommendations from someone they trust.
 Celebrities and popular people inspire their audience and influence their buying behavior.

 49% of consumers indeed seek guidance from social media influencers before making a buying decision.

 For example, an influential gamer would endorse gaming and tech products.
 Consumers on social media look up to these influencers for recommendations and advice on products.
 A positive influence will encourage the consumer to buy the product.

 Influencer marketing can work wonders for your brand by attracting more customers.
 Many marketers are replacing celebrities with YouTube, Instagram, and Snapchat influencers.
 These online stars are providing unfiltered feedback on products, and consumers love it.